 However, that’s not enough.
 If you have bad phone etiquette, you’ll do more harm to the relationship than good.

-Always Pick Up the Phone
+1. Always Pick Up the Phone

-Start at the beginning; you need to answer every call, every time.
+We know it sounds obvious, but you need to answer every call, every time.

 Failure to answer the phone will dramatically affect your customer service quality.
 The average caller will hang up if a call is not answered after five to six rings.

-So, as a rule, ensure that your calls are consistently picked.
+So, as a rule, ensure that your calls are consistently answered.
 When a call comes through, it shouldn’t be allowed to ring more than three times.
 Prompt answering shows that you are ready to give them high-quality service.

 Once you answer the phone, have a positive greeting for the caller.
 For example, “Thank you for calling XYZ.
 How may I assist you?”
 Get to know the name of the caller.
 Once you know their name, use it during the course of your call.
 “It is the one way we can easily get someone’s attention,” says The Washington Post.
 “It is a sign of courtesy and a way of recognizing them.
 When someone remembers our name after meeting us, we feel respected and more important.
 It makes a positive and lasting impression on us.”

 This makes the call more personalized, which is a good thing.
-From the start of the conversation make the person feel comfortable talking to you. business with a professional image every time the phone rings.
+From the start of the conversation make the person feel comfortable talking to you.

-Watch Your Tone
+2. Watch Your Tone

 During a phone call, the person you’re talking to cannot look at your facial expression or body language to tell your mood.
 On a call, your tone informs your caller of your state of mind.
 Tone makes up 84% of the message of a phone call, as we’ve reported.

 Your tone should be polite and clear so that your caller understands what you are saying.
 Your tone, however, doesn’t have to be too excited.
 Doing so might come off as if you are faking it.
 Keep it simple!
-Let the caller know you happy with the business they are giving you and are more than happy to assist with their queries.
+Let the caller know that you are happy with the business they are giving you and are more than happy to assist with their queries.

-Practice Active Listening
+3. Practice Active Listening

 A call may come through when you have a lot on your desk.
 Proper phone etiquette dictates that you stop doing whatever it is you are working on and concentrate on assisting the caller.
 If you don’t do this, you may be distracted and not offer proper help.
 Even worse, a caller can tell if you’re not listening, which leads to them feeling undervalued.

-Ask the Caller Before You Put Them on Hold
+4. Ask the Caller Before You Put Them on Hold

 Putting a caller on hold immediately after answering the phone happens a lot.
 Businesses do this when swamped with calls, but nothing is more frustrating for customers!
-When you put someone on hold at the start of their call, you can guarantee you’re losing their business.
+When you put someone on hold at the start of their call, you can almost guarantee that you’re losing their business.

-End the Call Courteously
+5. End the Call Courteously